You just finished evaluating your latest ML model, hooray! You achieved 95% accuracy. Time to deploy the latest model!

 >>> from sklearn.svm import LinearSVC >>> from sklearn.datasets import load_iris >>> from sklearn.feature_selection import SelectFromModel >>> X, y = load_iris(return_X_y=True) >>> X.shape (150, 4) >>> lsvc = LinearSVC(C=0.01, penalty="l1", dual=False).fit(X, y) >>> model = SelectFromModel(lsvc, prefit=True) >>> X_new = model.transform(X) >>> X_new.shape (150, 3)

-One of the hot topics in ML and DL currently is explainability.
-If humans are meant to trust AI systems we need to have some access to the decision-making process and be able to monitor and control it.
+One of the hot topics in ML and DL is explainability.
+If humans are meant to trust AI systems, we need to have some access to the decision-making process and be able to monitor and control it.

 When deploying a model into production, it is extremely valuable for us to be able to examine the decision process of our model on a given input.
 When you have a clear idea of why your model makes correct and incorrect predictions, you’ll be more prepared for a potential decrease in accuracy in production, and you will have an easier time detecting the issue.

-To summarize, we have covered many common pitfalls you may come across when deploying your ML models to production, and we suggested some preemptive steps to ensure the good performance of your model in the production setting.
-We have seen that it is important to not only look at the metrics that reflect our model’s performance but to delve into the story behind them as well.
+We have covered many common pitfalls you may come across when deploying your ML models to production and suggestions to ensure your model’s good performance in the production setting.
+We have seen that it is important to not only look at the metrics that reflect our model’s performance, but to delve into the story behind them as well.